2017 Nissan VersaEnlarge Photo

-Neither the Accent nor the Versa is among our top-ranked subcompacts, but if you've narrowed down your shopping list to these two, which one should you buy?
+Neither is among our top-ranked subcompacts, but if you've narrowed down your shopping list to these two, which one should you buy?

 On the other hand, the Versa is comfortable, smooth, and remarkably large inside.
 You will, however, sacrifice performance, driving fun, and any semblance of premium materials or controls.

 The Versa sedan strongly resembles its larger siblings, the Sentra, Altima, and Maxima sedans.
 The arched roofline and a few Infiniti cues in the sheetmetal can appear refined, the proportions don't work as smoothly at the front or rear, especially on the smallest wheels and tires.
 Inside, the Versa's undeniably basic role is immediately apparently, with trim, switches, and other controls that have a simple, cheap, parts-bin look.